 For survivors, resilience is central to weathering the mental, physical, and emotional harm of gender-based violence and racism.
 Due to the immediate and long-term health impacts of surviving violence, true resilience requires replenishment, rest, and recovery.

 Too often, survivors of domestic and gender-based violence are burdened by a focus on individual endurance through multiple and overwhelming sources of adversity.
 This normalizes their pain and exhaustion, putting the sole responsibility of healing on survivors who are trying to remain resilient through the burden of trauma.
 However, the unrealistic expectation that survivors must overcome adversity alone continues to stand in the way of individual and communal healing.
+If you’re one of those survivors, you can help alleviate all the negativity with products such as Exhale Wellness.

 Communities of color are also expected to endure the compounding trauma of police violence, racism in public health, as well as the shadow pandemic of gender-based violence, which was exacerbated by the COVID-19 crisis.